microsoft/AzureTRE/docs/architecture.md

     porter install --reference msfttreacr.azurecr.io/bundles/VanillaWorkspaceTemplate:1.0 --params param1=value1 --cred azure.json
     ```

-    Credentials for the Service Principal with Contributor permissions to provision Azure resource is injected into the Porter bundle via [credential set](https://porter.sh/credentials/).
+    Deployments are carried out against the Azure Subscription using a User Assigned Managed Identity.
 The `azure.json` tells Porter where the credential information can be found and for the Resource Processor they are set as environment variables (Vanilla Workspace Template [azure.json](workspaces/vanilla/azure.json)).

     Porter bundle actions are required to be idempotent, so if a deployment fails, the Resource Processor can retry.

-    > The Resource Processor is a Docker container running on ACI and a Porter bundle is also a Docker container.
-Running Docker in Docker is not recommended or supported by ACI.
-The Resource Processor is using the [Azure CNAB Driver](https://github.com/deislabs/cnab-azure-driver) to execute the Porter bundle.
-The Azure CNAB Driver instantiates another ACI instance to execute the Porter bundle.
+    > The Resource Processor is a Docker container running on a Linux VM scale set.

 1. The Porter Docker bundle is pulled from the Azure Container Registry (ACR) and executed.
 1. The Porter bundle executes against Azure Resource Manager to provision Azure resources.
 Any kind of infrastructure of code frameworks like ARM, Terraform, or Pulumi can be used or scripted via PowerShell or Azure CLI.
 1. State and output management is handled via Azure Storage Containers.
 State for keeping persistent state between executions of a bundled with the same Workspace.
-The Porter Out Azure Storage account is used to [parse output from the Porter bundle](https://github.com/deislabs/cnab-azure-driver#dealing-with-bundle-outputs) back to the Composition Service.

     > Currently the bundle keeps state between executions in a Storage Container (TF state) passed in a parameters to the bundle.
-An enhancement issues [#343](https://github.com/microsoft/AzureTRE/issues/343) exists to generalize state management, so it is not Terraform specific.
+An enhancement issues [#536](https://github.com/microsoft/AzureTRE/issues/536) exists to configure Porter state management.

 1. For the time being, the Porter bundle updates Firewall rules directly setting egress rules.
 An enhancement to implement a Shared Firewall services is planned ([#23](https://github.com/microsoft/AzureTRE/issues/23)).
 1. The Resource Processor sends events to the `deploymentstatus` queue on state changes and informs if the deployment succeeded or failed.